 A rehab to rental loan is a great way for people with a solid vision of the future to realize that vision within one single financial package.
 If you have an idea for a building or other project that needs to be repaired, rehabilitated and renovated, but then want to take the next step to bring in renters, having two separate financial processes for this is very work intensive, requires a lot of bureaucracy and can ultimately slow down your progress at many stages of the project.

 With a single loan that takes all of your progress into account over the decades, you can concentrate on the project itself, devoting energy to making sure the results are good, rather than periodically diverting resources to ensuring that the financing continues, and this gives you a great opportunity.
 With this kind of stable, long term financing, you have more incentive to create a quality piece of property.

 Quality Is Also Long Term

-With a 30 year loan, you can ensure that not just renters but you, as a landlord, get value for money from the investment.
+With a 30 year rental loans, you can ensure that not just renters but you, as a landlord, get value for money from the investment.
 With that kind of long term vision, you, as a landlord, don’t want to have to constantly maintain a building with repairs to the plumbing, electrical wiring or flooding in a basement.
-Being in control of a long term, 30 year loan, means you can do things right the first time.
+Being in control of a long term, 30 year rental loan, means you can do things right the first time.

 You can make sure the foundation is in good order as you rehab a building, make sure the plumbing is built to last, and that the internal structure is repaired and reinforced to withstand many more years of use.
 In taking the time to do this at the earliest stages, you avoid the trap of trying to save money in the early stages, and actually costing yourself more money in the later stages, when you should be sitting back and enjoying the steady income of rental money.